$75-million National Strategy to Combat Human Trafficking announced, Special Advisor appointed

 Quotes

-"Canadians expect their government to keep them safe at home, at work, and in their communities.
-We know that women and girls, and particularly Indigenous women and girls, are disproportionately more likely to experience gender-based violence, and are at the greatest risk of human trafficking.
-That's why we are making historic investments to end all forms of violence and injustice, including this new investment to help eliminate human trafficking in Canada and abroad."
+- The Honourable Ralph Goodale, Minister of Public Safety and Emergency Preparedness

+"As Canada's largest purchaser of goods and services, the Government of Canada has a responsibility to procure ethically sourced goods and services.
+That's why we are expanding the Code of Conduct for Procurement, with the goal of ensuring that the government is doing business with vendors whose supply chains are free from human trafficking and labour exploitation."

-The Honourable Maryam Monsef, Minister of International Development and Minister for Women and Gender Equality
+- The Honourable Carla Qualtrough, Minister of Public Services and Procurement and Accessibility

 "I have seen the distressing consequences of human trafficking first hand through my work and as a community advocate.
 I am very grateful for the opportunity to contribute to the Government's efforts to combat human trafficking, in particular as it relates to empowering victims, and I look forward to working with likeminded stakeholders."